At a glance

 Different foods have different storage needs.
 Correct food storage has a huge impact on the freshness and shelf-life of food.

-Keep your food fresh and avoid wasting energy by having your fridge set at the right temperature—below 5 degrees Celsius for the fridge and below –15 degrees Celsius for the freezer.
+Keep your food fresh and avoid wasting energy by having your fridge set at the right temperature—between 3 and 4 degrees Celsius for the fridge and between minus 15 and minus 18 degrees Celsius for the freezer.
 Use a fridge thermometer to check.

 Keep a range of air-tight plastic containers for storing various foods once they have been opened or cooked.
 Keep old margarine and takeaway food containers including their lids for this purpose.